juliusb828/lsy_drone_racing/README.md

 The controller described in our report is found under 'control/mpc_trajectory_following.py'.
 It uses the attitude interface.
 This controller works in both sim and real, but struggles with reliability.

 Additionally, there is an old version of a controller called 'minsnap_controller.py', which uses minsnap to generate the trajectories.
 It uses the state interface.
 This controller does not work reliably in sim and was not tested in real.

+### Additional dependencies used
+The following dependecies are added to 'dependencies' in 'pyproject.toml: "gymnasium[array-api]", "minsnap-trajectories", "scikit-image", "casadi", "matplotlib", "pyparsing", "cython".
+Not all of them are still used, some are from outdated versions.